 - Built-In Ventless – These are directly built into a home, and they don’t need any kind of ventilation.

-- Built-In Direct Vent Gas Fireplace – These are also directly built into a home, but because of the gas and burn quality, a ventilation pipe is the minimum requirement.
+- Built-In Direct Vent Gas Fireplace – These are also directly built into a home, but because of the gas and burn quality, a ventilation pipe is a minimum requirement.

 - Gas Insert With and Without Venting – Gas inserts of both varieties can be used to convert wood fireplaces into gas.